ZikaZaki/code-smells-python/README.md

 This repository contains examples and explanations of common code smells in Python.
 Code smells are indicators of potential problems or areas of improvement in code quality and design.
 By recognizing and addressing code smells, developers can create cleaner, more maintainable, and efficient code.

+:exclamation: **NOTE:** Each code smell will have a dedicated folder containing a code example, an explanation of the smell, and suggestions for refactoring or improving the code.
+The files that start with `before` contain the original code with code smells, while the files that start with `after` contain the same code but refactored to reduce code smells.

 ## Table of Contents

 - [Introduction](#introduction)